 The account’s total size is $5000, and you fix the account risk limit for each trade at 1%.
 That is, $500 for each trade is your cash at risk.

 Now, assume that for stock ABC, you started the trade at $50, and you fix the stop-loss at $10, then your entire sum of trade risk is $10.

 So, the perfect trade position size would be: 500/10

 That’s 50.
-Thus, your perfect position size or the number of shares of security ABC can be 50 provided your risk desire.
+Thus, your perfect position size or the number of security ABC shares can be 50, provided your risk desire.

 Calculating with Position Size Calculator

 Risk control is an essential thought each flourishing investor must advocate.

 And, it all begins with the correct position size.
 Position size is essential to managing risk and ignoring the removal of your trade portfolio with one trade.
 Thus, a position size calculator would help you determine the correct sum of shares to sell or buy to increase your return and reduce the risk.

 The position size calculator has an easy formula that is helpful for beginners.
 The quantity of units represents the sum of shares to put money into it.
 The position value is the amount of units times the price of entry.
 The risk equity represents the risk ratio times of investable equity.
 The stop-price is one minus the TS or trailing stop ratio times the price of entry.
 The stock position size calculator also allows you to measure outcomes for lessening stocks and option trade positions.

 Trading options can turn out complicated fast and you must do more study if you are novel to them.